IvanDerlich/to-do/README.md

     npm run build

-  If the previous command doesn't open the index.html file in you default browser, then open in manually.
+  If the previous command doesn't open the index.html file in you default browser, then open it manually.
 It's located in the 'dist' folder.

 ### Built With